IEvangelist/davidpine.net/content/blog/photo-booth.md

 #### ASP.NET Core Web API

 Our application has only one controller with a few actions on it.
 We have an endpoint that returns various configuration options to the client app, and then a more interesting `api/image/generate` endpoint.
-If you're eager to learn more, I published an article with details on {{< url-link "__ASP.NET Core__ Web API Attributes" "https://www.dotnetcurry.com/aspnet/1390/aspnet-core-web-api-attributes" >}}.
+If you're eager to learn more, I published an article with details on {{< url-link "ASP.NET Core Web API Attributes" "https://www.dotnetcurry.com/aspnet/1390/aspnet-core-web-api-attributes" >}}.

 ```csharp
 [Route("api/image")]